EvgeniiObieedkov/EvgeniiObieedkov/README.md

 #### Hey, my name is Evgenii Obieedkov 👋

-📲 Connect with me on [LinkedIn](https://www.linkedin.com/in/obieedkov/)
+📲 Connect with me on LinkedIn [Evgenii Obieedkov](https://www.linkedin.com/in/obieedkov/)
 📲 Connect with me on
 🐍 [GitHub проекты](https://github.com/EvgeniiObieedkov?tab=repositories)